BlueBrain/hippocampus-model-portal/README.md

 ### ENV variables

 **NEXT_PUBLIC_NEXUS_TOKEN**: An auth token used to query the data from Nexus.
 By default not set.
 Hippocampus project data will become publicly accessible once the corresponding scientific paper is published and portal goes live, you can generate a token using your account with access to the `public | hippocampus` Nexus project.

-**NEXT_PUBLIC_NEXUS_URL**: The URL of the Nexus KG deployment, defaults to `https://bbp.epfl.ch/nexus/v1`
+**NEXT_PUBLIC_NEXUS_URL**: The URL of the Nexus KG deployment, defaults to `https://bbp.epfl.ch/nexus/v1`.

+**NEXT_PUBLIC_NEXUS_AUTH_PROXY_URL**: Internal to deployment cluster URL of the HTTP auth proxy to access Nexus images.

 ## Docker image